Listening Skills: The Underrated Soft Skill That Builds Strong Careers

 Truth be told, are your listening skills really as good as you think?

-Do you listen when people talk to you, or do you just nod, or wait for your turn to speak, or drift off into weekend plans?
+Do you listen when people talk to you, or do you just nod, wait for your turn to speak, or drift off into weekend plans?

-I was scrolling through social media, offering her general suggestions like maybe you should discuss with HR when she suddenly said, “You’re not really listening, are you?”
+I was scrolling through social media, offering her general suggestions like "Maybe you should discuss with HR," when she suddenly said, “You’re not really listening, are you?”

-She was right, I wasn’t listening.
-I was hearing her.
+Bang!
+I was caught red-handed.
+She was right — I wasn’t listening, I was hearing her.
 And that’s when I realized: listening is a skill.

 What Is Real Listening?

-Listening v/s Hearing
+Real Listening v/s Hearing

 • A colleague who feels heard will stand by you.